 As technologically advanced and efficient Hong Kong is, the government’s approach appears backwards when it comes to pest control.

-In 2017, it scrapped city’s hog hunt team, which would be called out to kill boars that were causing problems, like attacking people or getting their heads stuck in railings (a surprisingly common problem).
+In 2017, it scrapped the city’s hog hunt team, which would be called out to kill boars that were causing problems, like attacking people or getting their heads stuck in railings – a surprisingly common problem.
 Pressure from animal-loving antis, who mostly don’t live in the villages where dogs and people are pig prey, forced officials to disband the unit.

 Right now, the government has a policy of capturing, neutering then releasing the pigs in the wild.
 But it’s costly, takes time and has had few successes.

 There are calls by some to let people hunt the boars, or at least let villagers trap and eat them.